yonibr/betterm/README.md

 Like *rm*, but better.

 Ever accidentally deleted something?
 Me too.
-Unfortunately, if one uses the *rm* it can be quite difficult to retrive lost data. *betterm* arose from the ashes that were once my home folder, in order to save others from similar disasters.
+Unfortunately, if one uses the *rm* command it can be quite difficult to retrive lost data. *betterm* arose from the ashes that were once my home folder, in order to save others from similar disasters.

 ### How it works